 Yesterday I did a lot of research on some of the new fad diets out there.
 I realized through recording my food intake without changing many of my habits for a few weeks that I tend to eat a high fat, high carb diet.
 It sucks if you are trying to gain muscle.
 But Keto has been all the rave and on Keto you apparently can eat a stick of butter and lose weight as long as you consume under 5% carbs only after your body goes into ketosis.
 It’s getting your body to ketosis, that is the tricky part.
 Your body goes into ketosis after a few days of this ratio: 5% carbs, 75% fat and 20% protein.
 The idea is that if you aren’t burning carbs, which is the first thing you start to burn, then you’ll burn fat next instead of just water weight that carbs often consist of.
 So limiting carbs and raising fat is supposed to help you lose weight.
 (That’s the idea at least.)

 So I researched and researched and Keto was sounding really good to me.
 I mean bacon, no problem, butter on certain “approved” veggies, I can do that.
+I spoke to a few friends that use the keto diet to build muscle and they gave me a few tips and also said they use this collagen protein with MCTs to help their diet.
 But I’d have to give up two of my loves, bread and pasta.
 But I figured if I just found the right substitutes for them I can pretend these things are bread and pasta! 😉

 Upon trying to build my Keto menu for Monday, I realized it was down right impossible for ME.
 I don’t know how people remain in ketosis!?
 As soon as you consume more than 5% carbohydrates you are no longer in ketosis, which means your body is no longer programmed to consume the fat in your body.
 If you don’t understand Keto, just go look it up.
 It sounds wonderful, but I’m not getting how you do it successfully.